microsoft/hands-on-lab-acs-teams/docs/workshop.md

 Go to the Azure Portal and create a new resource by searching for `Azure Communication Services`.

 Make sure to select the right subscription and resource group or create one, and choose a unique name for your Azure Communication Service resource.
+You can pick a location close to you or your users.

 ![create-acs](./assets/create-acs-resource.png)

+Click on `Review + create`.

 </details>